billgathen/react-step-by-step/README.md

 * Egghead.io's [React Fundamentals](https://egghead.io/series/react-fundamentals)
 * The [JSX Compiler](https://facebook.github.io/react/jsx-compiler.html) page shows you the plain JS your JSX is translated into
 * [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) Chrome plugin: shows you the virtual DOM that React creates with your components!
 So cool.
 * The [Flux TodoMVC example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc).
-I went half-a-dozen explanation of Flux, but couldn't wrap my head around it.
+I read half-a-dozen explanations of Flux and still couldn't wrap my head around it.
 Walking through the code in this repo finally cleared it up for me.

 ## Try it yourself!